mmagnus/emacs-grammarly/readme.md

-emacs-grammarly.el --- simple plugin to send text to/from Grammarly [OSX]
+send-to-osx-grammarly.el --- simple plugin to send text to/from Grammarly [OSX]
 ===================================================================================

 ![](docs/demo.gif)